 Uni-ball Signo 207

-The Signo 207 and it’s derivatives — the Sign0 307 and the 207 Plus+ — is a popular and popular gel pen.
-It’s widely available and has ink with all the attributes anyone could hope to see.
-The ink is of archival quality and fade-resistant, it is also pigmented so it’s water-resistant and fraud-proof.
+The Signo 207 and its derivatives — the Signo 307 and the 207 Plus+ — are all fantastic.
+It’s widely available, from Staples to supermarkets, and has ink with all the attributes anyone could hope to see.
+The ink is archival quality and fade-resistant, it is also pigmented so it’s water-resistant and fraud-proof.
 The pen is known also for its handsome design, archival ink, and excellent, sneaker-style rubber grip.

 This is the most practical pen on our list because it’s easy to find, can be bought in large packs, and you never have to worry about the ink — it’s great for writing checks to taking tests, and everything in between.